-But how do you teach these things to a child?
-And what else should you include?
-The good news is that there are sites galore full of amazing developmentally appropriate activities for your little one.
-I am here to walk you through what you should include and look for when planning a curriculum for your home-schooled preschooler!
+Even more, how do you teach these things to a child?
+And what other activities for preschoolers should you include?
+The good news is that there are sites galore full of amazing developmentally appropriate activities homeschooling tips for your little one.
+I am here to walk you through what you should include and look for in preschool homeschool lesson plans for your little one!

 Expand your child’s vocabulary with more than 1,500 activities.
 Try Speech Blubs today!

 The more you practice, the more you learn!
 Try the Speech Blubs app for fun and engaging language learning with your little one.

 The first thing you need to know is that there are six main developmental areas to include in your preschool homeschool curriculum.
 They are: Social-Emotional, Physical, Cognitive, Language, Literacy, and Mathematics.